Elliptic Integrable Systems: a Comprehensive Geometric Interpretation: -th elliptic integrable system associated to a -symmetric space

 This completes the proof. $\square$ \begin{rmk}\emph{ In particular, in the primitive case $f$ is horizontal ($\alpha_k=0$).
 Therefore $(S_k)$ is trivial and (owing to the holomorphicity conditions $(H_j), 1\leq j\leq k-1$) the free curvature equation (\ref{courbnul}) is equivalent to (MC) in the primitive case. } \end{rmk}

-\begin{defn} We will call $m$-primitive map (into the locally $(2k)$-symmetric space $G/G_0$) a geometric solution of the system $(\systmt)$ for $m<k$. \end{defn} \paragraph{Geometric interpretation of the equations $(H_j)$.} For $m< k$, let $F^{[m]}$ be the $f$-structure on $N=G/G_0$ defined by the following (eigenspace) decomposition:
+\begin{defn} Let $m<k$ be a positive integer.
+We will call $m$-primitive map (into the locally $(2k)$-symmetric space $G/G_0$) a geometric solution of the system $(\systmt)$. \end{defn} \paragraph{Geometric interpretation of the equations $(H_j)$.} For $m< k$, let $F^{[m]}$ be the $f$-structure on $N=G/G_0$ defined by the following (eigenspace) decomposition:

 We will set $F=F^{[k-1]}$, and we will call $F$ \emph{the canonical $f$-structure on $N$}.
 Then according to proposition~\ref{partialf} we have \begin{thm} A map $f\colon L \to G/G_0$ is $m$-primitive \iif it is $F^{[m]}$-holomorphic. \end{thm} \begin{rmk}\emph{ The equations $(H_j)$: $\alpha_{-j}''=0$, $1\leq j\leq m$, on a Maurer-Cartan 1-form $\alpha$ means that the corresponding geometric map $f\colon L\to G/G_0$ satisfies $\mrm{pr}_m\circ(df\circ j_L)=F^{[m]}\circ df$ where $j_L$ is the complex structure in $L$, and $\mrm{pr}_m\colon TN\to \oplus_{j=1}^m[\mk_j]$ is the projection on $\oplus_{j=1}^m[\mk_j]$ along $\left(\oplus_{j=m+1}^{k-1}[\mk_j]\right)\oplus[\g_k]$.
 This means that the projection $\mrm{pr}_m\circ df\colon TL\to \oplus_{j=1}^m[\mk_j]$ is a morphism of complex vector bundle.
 Let us denote $C_m^\infty(L,G/G_0)=\{f\in C^\infty(L,G/G_0)|\, df\in\oplus_{j=1}^m[\mk_j] \}$.
 Then we have the following equivalences between the Maurer-Cartan 1-form $\alpha$ and its geometric map: